Package 'optic'

 Title: Simulation Tool for Causal Inference Using Longitudinal Data

-Description: Implements a simulation study to assess the strengths and weaknesses of causal inference methods for estimating policy effects using panel data.
+Description: Provides a simulation framework for evaluation of causal inference methods using real panel data.
 See Griffin et al. (2021) <doi:10.1007/s10742-022-00284-w> and Griffin et al. (2022) <doi:10.1186/s12874-021-01471-y> for a description of our methods.

-Authors: Beth Ann Griffin [aut, cph] , Pedro Nascimento de Lima [cre, aut] , Max Griswold [aut] , Adam Scherling [aut], Joseph Pane [aut], Geoffrey Grimm [aut]
+Authors: Beth Ann Griffin [aut, cph] (ORCID: <https://orcid.org/0000-0002-2391-4601>), Pedro Nascimento de Lima [cre, aut] (ORCID: <https://orcid.org/0000-0001-9057-198X>), Max Griswold [aut] (ORCID: <https://orcid.org/0000-0002-6387-128X>), Adam Scherling [aut], Joseph Pane [aut], Geoffrey Grimm [aut]

 Maintainer: Pedro Nascimento de Lima <[email protected]>